 “Agency” is the word we use for the company, organisation or person you are complaining about.
 We will need to tell the agency about your complaint.

-If the organisation has a privacy officer, that is the best person to talk to.
-If the agency doesn't have a privacy officer, talk to someone senior, like the manager.
+If the agency has a privacy officer, that is the best person to talk with.
+If the agency does not have a privacy officer, talk to someone senior like the manager.